pirovc/metameta/README.md

 Custom databases:
 -----------------

-MetaMeta uses by default Archaea and Bacteria sequences as reference database (more info for each tool on Supplementary Material).
+MetaMeta uses by default Archaea and Bacteria sequences as reference database.
 Additionaly MetaMeta allows the creation of custom database (currently for clark, dudes, kaiju and kraken).

 First select which databses should be used on the configuration file:

 	databases:
 	  - "archaea_bacteria"
-  - "custom_viral_db"
+	  - "custom_db"

-* all samples will run agains the default "archaea_bacteria" database plus the "custom_viral_db"
+* all samples will run agains the default "archaea_bacteria" and the new "custom_db"

 Second, create an entry with the path to the sequences that should be added to the custom database:

-"custom_viral_db":
+	"custom_db":
 	    clark: "sampledata/database/"
 	    dudes: "sampledata/database/"
 	    kaiju: "sampledata/database/"
-    kraken: "sampledata/database/kraken/"
+	    kraken: "sampledata/database/"

 * clark and dudes require one or more fasta files (extension .fna) with the accession.version identifier after the header ">" (e.g. ">NC_001998.1 Guinea pig Chlamydia phage, complete genome")
 * kaiju requires one or more GenBank flat file (extension .gbff)
 * kraken requires one or more fasta files (extension .fna) with the gi identifier on the header (e.g. ">gi|9632287|ref|NC_001998.1| Guinea pig Chlamydia phage, complete genome")

+MetaMeta will compile the "custom_db" on the first run and use it as a database.

 Creating a custom database based on NCBI genomes:
 -------------------------------------------------